 - Students have the right to know the terms of any loan received, a sample loan repayment schedule for sample loans, the necessity for paying loans, and the loan exit counseling information the school provides.

-- I agree to notify the Financial Aid Office of any changes to the information used to determine my financial aid award.
+- I agree to notify LMU Financial Aid of any changes to the information used to determine my financial aid award.

-- I agree to respond to requests for information from the Financial Aid Office.
+- I agree to respond to requests for information from LMU Financial Aid.

-- I agree to review Financial Aid Award Guide on the Financial Aid website and PROWL award messages, and acknowledge the enrollment requirements to receive certain types of financial aid.
+- I agree to review the Financial Aid Award Guide on the Financial Aid website and PROWL award messages and acknowledge the enrollment requirements to receive certain types of financial aid.

-- I agree to notify the Office of the Registrar, if at any time I stop attending classes and officially take a leave of absence or withdraw from the university.
-I also understand it is advised to speak with the Financial Aid Office to see if my withdrawal will impact my current aid award.
+- I agree to notify the Office of the Registrar if at any time I stop attending classes and officially take a leave of absence or withdraw from the university.
+I also understand it is advised to speak with LMU Financial Aid to see if my withdrawal will impact my current aid award.

-- I agree to notify the Financial Aid Office, if I am, or I become incarcerated while I am in attendance at LMU/Loyola Law School and receiving financial aid.
+- I agree to notify LMU Financial Aid if I am, or I become incarcerated while I am in attendance at LMU/Loyola Law School and receiving financial aid.

-- I agree to notify the Financial Aid Office, if I (or a parent who has borrowed from the Federal Parent (PLUS loan program) am convicted of or pled guilty or no-contest to a crime involving fraud in obtaining federal student aid funds.
+- I agree to notify LMU Financial Aid, if I (or a parent who has borrowed from the Federal Parent (PLUS loan program) am convicted of or pled guilty or no-contest to a crime involving fraud in obtaining federal student aid funds.

-- I agree to notify the Financial Aid Office, if I (or a parent who has borrowed from the Federal Parent (PLUS loan program) am subject to a lien for a debt owed to the United States.
+- I agree to notify LMU Financial Aid if I (or a parent) who has borrowed from the Federal Parent (PLUS loan program) am subject to a lien for a debt owed to the United States.

 - I agree to use federal student aid funds received during the award year solely for educational expenses related to attendance during that year.